 A new analysis of COVID-19 in federal and state prisons in the U.S. finds that the rate of cases and deaths are significantly higher than in the general population.

-The analysis highlights the need for infection control in prisons and appears in the Journal of the American Medical Association (JAMA).
+The analysis highlights the need for infection control in prisons and appears in the

 Researchers at Johns Hopkins Bloomberg School of Public Health, in Baltimore, MD, analyzed COVID-19 cases and deaths among federal and state prisoners between March 31 and June 6, 2020.